Mother of fallen Capitol Police officer meets with GOP senators ahead of commission vote - KION546

 CNN has reached out to all 50 Republicans to confirm their plans.

-Sicknick will be joined by her son’s girlfriend, Sandra Garza, Capitol Hill Police Officer Harry Dunn and DC Metropolitan Police Officer Michael Fanone, according to the source.
+Sicknick was joined by her son’s girlfriend, Sandra Garza, Capitol Hill Police Officer Harry Dunn and DC Metropolitan Police Officer Michael Fanone, according to the source.
 Fanone himself was brutally assaulted while defending the Capitol on January 6.
-The group hopes to impress on GOP senators how important the commission would be.
+The group hoped to impress on GOP senators how important the commission would be.

 McConnell, a Kentucky Republican, announced last week he would oppose the bill creating the commission, describing it as overly partisan and unnecessary given preexisting investigations into the riot.